Chris56974/Pethreon/README.md

 ### Charity application idea?

 Pethreon relies on contributions being locked up inside the smart contract.
 I'm not a fan of this because I think that money can be put to better uses (DeFi).
 So I thought about another idea for my next project.
 I was thinking users could donate money into different charity pools.
 The money in the pool could then be locked into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
 Users could withdraw donations from the pool, but ~25% will remain in the pool so that it can continue to grow.

+### Allow the creator to create a CSV with all the pledge data

 ## Notes